moq-wg/moq-transport/draft-lcurley-warp.md

 Tracks can be muxed together into a single container or stream.
 The goal of Warp is to independently deliver tracks, and even parts of a track, so this is not allowed.
-Each Warp segment MUST contain a single track.
+Each Warp object MUST contain a single track.

 ## Init {#appendix.init}
 Media codecs have a wide array of configuration options.